-To the Administrator of Honeywell Savings and Ownership Plan
+To the Administrator of

+Honeywell Puerto Rico Savings and Ownership Plan

-In our opinion, the accompanying statement of net assets available for benefits presents fairly, in all material respects, the financial position of Honeywell Savings and Ownership Plan (the "Plan") at December 31, 2014 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying statement of net assets available for benefits presents fairly, in all material respects, the financial position of Honeywell Puerto Rico Savings and Ownership Plan (the "Plan") at December 31, 2014 in conformity with accounting principles generally accepted in the United States of America.
 The statement of net assets available for benefits is the responsibility of the Plan's management.
 Our responsibility is to express an opinion on the statement of net assets available for benefits based on our audit.
 We conducted our audit of this statement in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the statement of net assets available for benefits is free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement of net assets available for benefits, assessing the accounting principles used and significant estimates made by management, and evaluating the overall statement of net assets available for benefits presentation.
-We believe that our audit of the statement of net assets available for benefits provides a reasonable basis for our opinion.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement of net assets available for benefits presentation.
+We believe that our audit of the statement of net assets available for benefits presentation.
+We believe that our audit of the statement of net assets available for benefits presentation.
+We believe that our audit of the statement of net assets available for benefits presentation.